 France: Nasal swab self-tests have been authorised by the French National Authority for Health (la Haute Autorité de Santé) on 15 March 2021 and have been sold in some "pharmacies" since 12 April.
-They are recommended for symptom-free people over 15 years of age.
+Today they can also be found in supermarkets.
 All positive antigen self-tests must then be confirmed by a RT-PCR test.

 No. From 7July 2021, Covid-19 tests are charged to foreign tourists coming to France around 49 euros for PCR, 29 euros for antigenic tests.

-Good to know: since 15 October, the Covid-19 RT-PCR and antigenic tests requested by non-vaccinated French adults in order to obtain a health pass are not free of charge.
+Be aware: since 15 October 2021, the Covid-19 RT-PCR and antigenic tests requested by non-vaccinated French adults in order to obtain a health pass are not free of charge, except specific situations.
 These tests are charged between 22 and 45 €.

 Any person can be tested (PCR test) at their regular doctor’s office, in a laboratory with a medical prescription, or at a screening centre.
 Consult the list of screening places on the official Belgium website.